ammaranaheed/Medical-Image-Captioning-ResNet-LSTM/README.md

 ## Usage

 1. Download the ROCO dataset from Kaggle.
-2. Upload the dataset to your Kaggle workspace.
+2. Load the ROCO dataset into your Kaggle environment.
-3. Open the notebook for the desired model.
+3. Load the notebook for the required model.
-4. Run all notebook cells sequentially.
+4. Execute all the cells in the notebook in order.
-5. Evaluate the generated captions using the provided evaluation metrics.
+5. Assess the captions created through the evaluation metrics.

 ## Methodology

-The proposed framework consists of the following steps:
+The following steps comprise the suggested framework:

-1. Data preprocessing
+1. Preprocessing of data
-2. Feature extraction using ResNet50 or ResNet101
+2. Feature extraction through ResNet50 or ResNet101
-3. Caption generation using an LSTM decoder
+3. Caption creation with an LSTM decoder
-4. Model evaluation using standard image captioning metrics
+4. Evaluation of the model through common image captioning metrics

 ## Evaluation Metrics